 Making sense of tax requirements can be difficult at the best of times, so, when you add cross-jurisdictional and foreign language complications, it's not hard to see why some expats worry about taxation issues, particularly when they have assets located in more than one country.

-If you want to meet all your taxation responsibilities, be certain you are paying tax in the right place, and take steps to protect your wealth and income from any avoidable taxes, we can help.
+If you want to meet all your taxation responsibilities, be certain you are paying tax in the right place, and take steps to protect your wealth and income, we can help, with our tax planning service.
 In fact, living abroad is rich in opportunities to develop tax-efficient structures that will work to your benefit.

 And it's worth noting that being poorly prepared or oblivious of your obligations is not considered a legitimate reason for not paying tax or declaring assets.
 If you fail in your responsibilities, it can result in severe financial penalty or even prosecution.

-Our service is committed to high level of attention to detail and professionalism, and we can assist you with all of the following taxation issues:
+We’re committed to delivering the highest attention to detail and professionalism, and with our expat tax advice, we can assist you with all of the following issues:

 - UK taxation obligations

 - Tax requirements in your expat country of residence